“The river has great wisdom and whispers its secrets to the hearts of men.” Mark Twain is definitely on to something.

 Yes!
 Especially if you are paddling whitewater at any difficulty level.

-Firstly you need an appropriate leash.
+First, you need an appropriate leash.
 The constantly flowing current of a river presents a hazard in itself, even in “calm-looking” rivers.
-Ankle or Calf leashes (that come with most paddleboards) are not safe to use on the river.
-If they become tangled on an object you may not be able to reach it to free yourself.
-Instead, use a quick-release leash that is attached to your torso (either with a belt or on your PFD).
-This way you can easily reach and disengage your leash if needed.
+Ankle or Calf leashes are not safe to use on the river.
+If they become tangled on an object, you may not be able to reach it to free yourself.
+Instead, use a quick-release leash attached to your torso (either with a belt or on your PFD).
+This way, you can easily reach and disengage your leash if needed.

 PFDs and Helmets are also absolutely necessary for any whitewater paddler.
-An inherently buoyant PFD provides flotation on every swim – and in turbulent water you may not float as well as you think! – and a whitewater-specific helmet is designed to keep you protected even if you are in the water for a prolonged time.
+An inherently buoyant PFD provides flotation on every swim – and in turbulent water you may not float as well as you think!
+A whitewater-specific helmet is designed to protect you even if you are in the water for a prolonged time.
+Bicycle helmets and helmets designed for other sports do not provide adequate protection for whitewater sports.

-For slower rivers and rivers up to Class II whitewater, size your board based on your needs.
-If you are only doing day-trips and don’t carry much equipment, you can use a smaller paddleboard.
-If you are loading up for a five-day trip, then you’ll want a larger board with a higher capacity.
-As you paddle into more technical rivers (Class II+), a shorter paddleboard offers far greater maneuverability than a longer one – particularly when it’s built with plenty of nose and tail rocker.
-This lets you easily change your course and move both with and across currents.
+Size your board based on your cargo and speed needs for slower rivers and rivers up to Class II whitewater.
+You can use a smaller paddle board if you doing day trips without much equipment.
+If you are loading up for a five-day trip, you’ll want a larger board with a higher capacity.
+As you paddle into more technical rivers (Class II+), a shorter paddleboard offers far greater maneuverability than a longer one – particularly when it has with plenty of nose and tail rocker.
+This lets you easily change your course and move with and across currents.

 Recommended Gear for River Paddlers